-Responsible investment refers to the sophisticated approach to investing that takes into account a broader set of risks that impact ROI, namely environmental, social, and governance risks.
+Responsible investment is the approach to investing that takes into account a broader set of risks and impacts: environmental, social, and governance (ESG).

-ESG risks are interlinked with each other and with financial risks and the bottom line.
-Damage to the environment can damage a company's reputation and its Social Licence to Operate, thereby introducing operational hurdles and governance challenges, from regulatory burden and encumbering fines.
-These developments can lower the company's stock and increase the cost of financing further adding to market and financial risks.
+ESG risks are interlinked with each other and the bottom line.
+Risks to the environment can impact a company's reputation and its Social License to Operate, thereby introducing operational hurdles and governance impacts, such as regulatory burden and encumbering fines.
+These events, in turn, can put pressure on the company's stock price and increase the cost of financing, further adding to market and financial risks.

-Companies that take an active and thoughtful approach to improving their ESG lower their overall risk profile, an attractive proposition for investors and the target for responsible investment.
+Companies that take an active and thoughtful approach to improving their ESG risk profile, lower their overall risk and become more attractive to investors and a more likely recipient of responsible investment.

-Responsible investment requires accurate environmental, social, and governance data to bring clarity to companies and investors so they can make the right strategic and tactical moves to lower their ESG risks of their operations and portfolios while improving their impact.
+Responsible investment requires accurate environmental, social, and governance data to bring clarity to both companies and their investors, so both parties can make the right strategic and tactical moves to lower the ESG risks of their operations and portfolios respectively, while also improving net positive impact.